peekxc/move_schedules/reviews_jact.md

 > Also, I would appreciate if the authors formulated  exactly what is the implementation they used in their experiments (e.g., did they really use treaps?).

 - In practice, we did not use implicit treaps but rather we just compute prefix sums (e.g. `np.cumsum`) independently at every step of the scheduling on an array-based implementation (this is the $\mathcal{A}$ data structure in outlined in section 3.4.2).
-The code that implements the greedy minimization is actually $O(d^2)$, making the complexity of our actual implementation higher that in the paper, but we observed in practice computing prefix sums is incredibly fast due to their implementations being vectorized.
+The code that implements the greedy minimization has a higher asymptotic complexity,	 but we observed in practice computing prefix sums is incredibly fast due to their implementations being vectorized.

 > Page 1, abstract: I don’t understand the $O(m \log \log m)$ estimate here.
 According to Thm.
 1, this is the time it takes just to find $d$, the length of the optimal schedule.
 Computing the schedule itself costs $O(dm \log m)$ or $O(m \log m)$ per update.
 Shouldn’t this be in the abstract?

 * Yes, the $O(m \log \log m)$ complexity refers to the complexity of finding the length of the schedule and the LIS (only).
 We left out the complexity of constructing the schedule itself in the abstract as we envision there are situations where the algorithm used to actually construct the schedule may vary---depending on the particular data structure of choice supporting the operations outlined in 3.3 (e.g. implicit treaps, segment tree, vEB tree), the deterministic and expected time complexity may change.
+We've included the very general $O(dm \log m)$ complexity now in the abstract.

 > Also, why ‘simulation of persistence’ (this expression will appear below, too)?